Customizing the Portable Text Editor

 component: TitleStyle

-You can also add content validation to annotations as with other content types.
-Warnings will appear in the margin, and in the document with a pointer that activates the annotation modal for the editor.
-Validations can be useful to help editors structure the content correctly.
-It's generally considered a good idea to involve editors in creating validations and testing the warning messages so that they are helpful.
+Like other content types, annotations support content validation.
+Warnings are displayed in the margin and in the document.
+A pointer activates the annotation modal for the editor.
+Validations help editors structure the content correctly.
+It's generally a good idea to involve editors in creating validations and testing the warning messages so that they are helpful for them.

 Let's say that you are using the same content for multiple websites.
-Then it's especially important that internal linking is done by using an annotation with a reference
+In this case, it's important that internal linking use an annotation with a reference input.
+This helps prevent accidental deletion of linked content and resolve internal links in the front-end project.

 export default {